Skip to content

 inventory: list of items owned by a character

-party: the group of players
+party: the player group

 professional DM/GM: a person paid to be a Dungeon Master or gamemaster

-quest: mission or objective
+quest: goal; mission; objective

-quest-giver: character that gives quests to the players
+quest-giver: character that gives quests

-race: an older term for species
+race: older term for species

-rail-roading: forcing the story through a rigid, inflexible path; disallowing player agency
+railroading: forcing the story through a rigid, inflexible path; disallowing player agency

 roll: the result of rolling a die